Oviya49/19AI307_JAVA/Module-03/DAY-4/README.md

-# Ex.No:3(D) STRING TOKENIZER IN JAVA
+# Ex.No:3(d)    STRING BUILDER IN JAVA

 ## AIM:
-To create a java program using StringTokenizer class that tokenizes a string "My name is Java Programming" on the basis of whitespace.
+To Create a java program use replace() method replaces the given String from the specified beginIndex and endIndex and use stringbuilder

 ## ALGORITHM :
 1. Start the Program
-2. Import `Scanner` and `StringTokenizer` and define class `tok`
+2. Import `Scanner` and define class `replace`
 3. In `main`:
 -	a) Create `Scanner` object `sc`
--	b) Initialize the string `str` as "My name is Java Programming"
+-	b) Read a string `str` from user input
-4. Create a `StringTokenizer` object `token` to tokenize `str`
+4. Create a `StringBuilder` object `sb` initialized with `str`
-5. Use a `while` loop to iterate through tokens:
+5. Use the `replace()` method to replace characters from index 1 to 3 with "Java"
--	a) Print each token using `token.nextToken()`
+6. Print the modified string using `sb.toString()`
-6. End
+7. End